ucb-bar/hammer/doc/Hammer-Basics/Hammer-Setup.md

 ### Unit Tests with pytest

-Within the poetry virtualenv, from the root of hammer, run the tests (`-v` will print out each test name explicitly)
+Within the poetry virtualenv, from the root of Hammer, run the tests (`-v` will print out each test name explicitly)

 ```shell
 pytest tests/ -v